elastic/kibana/rfcs/text/0014_api_documentation.md

 }
 ```

-## Manifest file changes
+## kibana.json Manifest file changes

+### Using a kibana.json file for core

+For the purpose of API infrastructure, core is treated like any other plugin.
+This means it has to specify serviceFolders section inside a manifest file to be split into sub folders.
+There are other ways to tackle this - like a hard coded array just for the core folder, but I kept the logic as similar to the other plugins as possible.

+### New parameters

 **serviceFolders?: string[]**

 Used by the system to group services into sub-pages.
 Some plugins, like data and core, have such huge APIs they are very slow to contain in a single page, and they are less consummable by solution developers.
 The addition of an optional list of services folders will cause the system to automatically create a separate page with every API that is defined within that folder.
 The caveat is that core will need to define a manifest file in order to define its service folders...

-**Using a kibana.json file for core**

-For the purpose of API infrastructure, core is treated like any other plugin.
-This means it has to specify serviceFolders section inside a manifest file to be split into sub folders.
-There are other ways to tackle this - like a hard coded array just for the core folder, but I kept the logic as similar to the other plugins as possible.

 **teamOwner: string**

 Team owner can be determined via github CODEOWNERS file, but we want to encourage single team ownership per plugin.
 Requiring a team owner string in the manifest file will help with this and will allow the API doc system to manually add a section to every page that has a link to the team owner.
 Additional ideas are teamSlackChannel or teamEmail for further contact.

 **summary: string**

 A brief description of the plugin can then be displayed in the automatically generated API documentation.